rycolab/aclpub2/README.md

 # Generates Posters and Demos Guide.
 ./bin/generate examples/handbook_acl --posters_guide

-# Generates both and overwrites the existing contents of the build directory.
+# Generates all the three and overwrites the existing contents of the build directory.
-./bin/generate examples/sigdial --proceedings --handbook --overwrite
+./bin/generate examples/sigdial --handbook --handbook_small --posters_guide --overwrite
 ```

 Users may wish to make modifications to the output `.tex` files.